Mahrooo/Deep-Reinforcement-Learning-TD3/README.md

 6- in "main.py" line 33 change env_name to the same environment you train the algorithm on

 7- you can see the video of the agent on "exp/brs/monitor" folder
+#### Second:
+1- clone all files

+2- open "TD3.py" and change env_name on line 39 to desired environment which is defined in PyBullet

+3-